cohere-ai/quick-start-connectors/kendra/README.md

 ## Configuration

-To use this connector, you must first configure AWS Kendra.
-Once you have Kendra configured, you will need to set three environment variables in order to use this connector: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `KENDRA_INDEX_ID`.
+To use this connector, you must first [configure AWS Kendra](https://docs.aws.amazon.com/kendra/latest/dg/setup.html).
+Once you have Kendra configured, you will need to set four environment variables in order to use this connector: `AWS_DEFAULT_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `KENDRA_INDEX_ID`.

+The `AWS_DEFAULT_REGION` environment variable corresponds to the AWS region that you have configured Kendra in.
 The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` correspond to an IAM user configured with access to Kendra.
 The `KENDRA_INDEX_ID` value corresponds to the Kendra index that you would like this connector to search.
 The value can be found on the Kendra Index Settings page in AWS Management Console.